Lamden/lamden-bridge/README.md

 ### Reproducing the end to end test for Tau tokens

 Note: Deployment of contracts may be skipped, and contracts interacted with at addresses already deployed and listed in the config files.
+In this case skip to step 4.

 1. **Deploying to Ethereum**